-We have an email from a young man, Steven, who is currently a student at the very fine institution, Bethlehem College and Seminary.
-Steven writes this: “Pastor John, I was born and raised in Minneapolis and I happen to be an African American.
+We have an email from a young man, Steven, who is currently a student at the very fine institution called Bethlehem College & Seminary.
+Steven writes this: “Pastor John, I was born and raised in Minneapolis, and I happen to be an African American.
 I am convinced that all believers should view the Bible with Reformed eyes.
 No race is disqualified from enjoying the goodness of the gospel with a Reformed mindset.
-So why do you think that black people like myself are ‘few’ in the Reformed circles?
+So why do you think that black people, like myself, are few in Reformed circles?
 I am not bitter, nor do I question God.
 I am just curious how you view this phenomenon.”

 So my first response to the question is to say: I am not the only or the best person to address the issue.
 It is being talked about regularly these days.
-There are great discussions at, for example, on the gospel coalition website.
-I just watched a panel with Tripp Lee and Lecrae and Eric Mason just a few days ago on this very issue and it was helpful.
-Books have been written about this issue by Anthony Carter, Thabiti Anyabwile, and Carl Ellis, good books, solid helpful books about what that is like for the reformed tradition to emerge or flourish in the black setting.
-So I would just say seek out.
-Whoever is listening to this, seek out African American brothers who have thought this through and are working it through every day about what it is like to function in reformed circles or embrace reformed theology.
+There are great discussions, for example, on The Gospel Coalition website.
+I just watched a panel with Trip Lee and Lecrae and Eric Mason just a few days ago on this very issue, and it was helpful.
+Books have been written about this issue by Anthony Carter, Thabiti Anyabwile, Carl Ellis — good books, solid helpful books about what that is like for the Reformed tradition to emerge or flourish in the black setting.
+So I would just say to whomever is listening to this: seek out African American brothers who have thought this through, and are working it through every day about what it is like to function in Reformed circles or embrace Reformed theology.

-So here are my four answers to the question.
-I did four specific answers to the question.
-All of which, no doubt, are going to need nuancing by people with sharper minds than mine.
+I have four specific answers to the question, all of which, no doubt, are going to need nuancing by people with sharper eyes than mine.
 And here is the way I am putting the question.
 It is a little different.
 It gets at the same thing, but I will tell you why I am shifting it.
-I am going to say: Why are there not more blacks embracing reformed theology?
-And I choose to ask the question that way instead of saying why so few, because I think there are more than we think and it skews the question to put it like we know there are few, really?

-Comparatively speaking I am not so sure of that.
-So let’s just say why not more and I choose to say why not more embracing reformed theology rather than functioning in reformed circles, because circle is a little bit unclear to me and I don’t want to replace a theological fiction with a sociological place.
-So that is the reason for my asking my question: Why are there not more blacks embracing reformed theology?
+I am going to say: Why are there not more blacks embracing Reformed theology?
+And I choose to ask the question that way instead of asking, Why so few? because I think there are more than we think, and it skews the question to put it like we already know there are few.
+Comparatively speaking, I am not so sure of that.
+So let’s just ask, Why not more?
+And I choose to ask it that way more embracing Reformed theology rather than functioning in Reformed circles, because the circle is a little bit unclear to me, and I don’t want to replace a theological conviction with a sociological place.
+So that is the reason for my asking my question, Why are there not more blacks embracing Reformed theology?

-And before I give my answers, we really need to say: You know, it is just as interesting a question to ask: Why aren’t more whites embracing reformed theology?
+And before I give my answers, we really need to say that it is just as interesting a question to ask: Why aren’t more whites embracing Reformed theology?
 And why aren’t there more Asians?
-And really the most important question: Why aren’t there more humans embracing reformed theology?
-OK, but that is not what he asks, so I will go to his question.
+And really the most important question: Why aren’t there more humans embracing Reformed theology?
+But that is not what he asks, so I will go to his question.

-Number one.
-In history blacks were excluded from white churches where reformed theology was articulated as they were from virtually every other kind of white church.
+In history, blacks were excluded from white churches where Reformed theology was articulated, as they were from virtually every other kind of white church.
 This is to our shame.
 It is not news.
 Why it happened is a huge issue for another time, but it is utterly relevant to the question.
-You can’t exclude a whole people from the rigors of weekly reformed preaching and expect the doctrines to flourish, at least not in the same way they might if seeds of truth are watered every week in that kind of church.
+You can’t exclude a whole people from the rigors of weekly Reformed preaching and expect the doctrines to flourish, at least not in the same way they might if seeds of truth are watered every week in that kind of church.
 That is number one.

-Number two.
-In history, blacks were excluded from equal formal education, especially at the higher levels where systems of thought are discussed and refined.
-Reformed theology in its historic forms is a synthesis of biblical truth.
+In history, blacks were excluded from equal, formal education, especially at the higher levels where systems of thought are discussed and refined.
+Reformed theology in its historic fullness is a synthesis of biblical truth.
 And the work of synthesis assumes enormous wealth of knowledge that is passed along certain serious educational lines.
-These lines produce teachers and preachers who then spread the synthesis by speaking and writing for sub groups they represent.
-And if blacks are excluded from this long tradition then it will not surprise us that leaders will emerge in their churches where they are allowed to go along different routes and with different approaches to the Bible.
+These lines produce teachers and preachers who then spread the synthesis by speaking and writing for sub-groups they represent.
+And if blacks are excluded from this long tradition, then it will not surprise us that leaders will emerge in their churches where they are allowed to go along different routes and with different approaches to the Bible.

-Carl Ellis has this incredibly helpful take on this in his book Free at Last where he describes the kind of preaching and theologizing that distinguished white and black churches in this history where blacks were not welcome in classical academies.
-He said: White preaching is like playing classical music, meaning the score is written on paper and the notes are there and the preaching happens by following the score.
-In black preaching it is like jazz, not classical music.
-It is like jazz.
+Carl Ellis has this incredibly helpful take on this in his book Free at Last, where he describes the kind of preaching and theologizing that distinguished white and black churches in this history, where blacks were not welcome in classical academies.
+He said that white preaching is like playing classical music — meaning, the score is written on paper and the notes are there, and the preaching happens by following the score.
+In black preaching, it is like jazz, not classical music; it is like jazz.
 And a huge part of jazz is improvisation.
-Now when both are done well great skill is required, very different skills.
-And the point here is that the kind of preaching and theologizing that grew up outside the academies would not have the same classical forms, but may indeed have profound reformed convictions at root.
+Now when both are done well, great skill is required — very different skills.
+And the point here is that the kind of preaching and theologizing that grew up outside the academies would not have the same classical forms, but may indeed have profound Reformed convictions at root.

-Number three.
-For hundreds of years the burden of peoples’ attention is on their survival they will not have the privilege of relative comfort and leisure granted to the dominant culture.
-And a lot of systematic doctrinal reflection requires that kind of freedom from press of survival urgencies.
-And only in recent times (I am talking 60 to 80 years) have the doors opened for blacks to do the kind of work that doesn’t demand the sweat of their faces from dawn to dusk with evenings needed for recovery, not rigorous theological reflection.
+For hundreds of years, if the burden of peoples’ attention is on their survival, they will not have the privilege of relative comfort and leisure granted to the dominant culture.
+And a lot of systematic doctrinal reflection requires that kind of freedom from the press of survival urgencies.
+And only in recent times (I am talking sixty to eighty years) have the doors opened for blacks to do the kind of work that doesn’t demand the sweat of their faces from dawn to dusk with evenings needed for recovery, not rigorous theological reflection.

-Lastly, and I am sure there are a lot more than these, but these are the four that came to my mind.
-I would mention that one reason today there aren’t more blacks embracing reformed theology — though there may be vastly more than we think — is that the current reformed awakening, say, the last 50 years, starting with the Banner of Truth, Puritan Reprints, Martyn Lloyd-Jones, J.I.
-Packer, that awakening has flourished first among white westerners, which means that it has bred around the world encounters obstacles.
-What has to be overcome is that when a young black man considers this truth he has to overcome the fact that for him it may look intrinsically white.
+What has to be overcome is that when a young black man considers this truth, he has to overcome the fact that, for him, it may look intrinsically white.
 Then it follows that he is not going not be real quick to jump on board.
-Some of the black brothers who are persuaded by the Bible, not because any white man said any particular thing, they look to some in their community like they are sucking up to white establishment.
+Some of the black brothers who are persuaded by the Bible, not because any white man said any particular thing, they look to some in their community like they are sucking up to the white establishment.
 And it takes a lot of courage and assurance of who you are in Christ and in the Bible to stand in that situation.

-So those are my four reasons for why I think more blacks aren’t embracing reformed theology and I think it would be more fruitful and encouraging to ask the question: How do we explain the incredible growth of black and reformed?
-But others would do a far better job with that than I and that wasn’t the question that was asked.
+So those are my four reasons for why I think more blacks aren’t embracing Reformed theology, and I think it would be more fruitful and encouraging to ask the question: How do we explain the incredible growth of black and Reformed?
+But others would do a far better job with that than I would, and that wasn’t the question that was asked.